-The Mobile Journalism Manual produced by the Konrad Adenauer Foundation offers a basic introduction to mojo, and it’s free.
+The Mobile Journalism Manual produced by the Konrad Adenauer Foundation offers a basic introduction to mojo.

-Students will do a pre-exam prior to submitting their video for their final exam.
-They will follow similar procedures as for the final exam.
-The deadline is midnight of Tuesday September x.
-The test exam will be marked on a pass-fail basis.
-Students who fail will be given 24 hours to resubmit, and again the re-submission will be assessed as pass-fail.
+Pre-exam Students will do a pre-exam prior to submitting their video for their final exam.
+They will follow similar procedure as for the final exam.

-Here is the procedure: Put your video online and email a link to your teacher at sraquinn (at) gmail (dot) com by midnight of Tuesday September x.
-Make sure your video is public, and not private!
-If you do not deliver on time, you fail.
-I will email you a result for your video, with feedback, within one day of the deadline.
-It will be assessed as pass or fail (no other grades are supplied for pre-exams).
-If your video fails, you can re-submit your original video based on the feedback provided.
-The re-submit deadline is noon on Thursday September 6.
-The procedure the same: email me a link to your re-submitted video.
+It will be assessed as pass or fail (no other grades apply for pre-exams).
+If your video fails, you can re-submit your video based on the feedback provided.
+The procedure is the same: email me a link to your re-submitted video.
 You will receive a result almost immediately.
-FYI, last year everyone who submitted on time for the pre-exam passed.
+FYI, last year everyone who submitted the pre-exam on time passed that exam.

 Assessors will use their news judgment when choosing to give grades higher than a C (note that this course involves an external industry assessor).
 Only the very best videos will receive an A. This system reflects the skill involved in creating quality news videos.

 Equipment for course Video1 focuses on using smartphones to make high-quality videos.
 You can use any smartphone you choose.
 And you should ensure your smartphone has the most recent version of the operating system installed.